SSahithiii/InventoryPortal/README.md

 🔐 GitHub Secrets Required

 The pipeline requires these GitHub repository secrets:

-Secret Name	Description
 EC2_HOST	IP or DNS of EC2 server
 EC2_USERNAME	SSH user for EC2 (e.g., ubuntu)
 EC2_SSH_KEY	Private key for SSH access
 GHCR_PAT	GitHub Personal Access Token for Container Registry

-These secrets are used in the deployment step to:
+**These secrets are used in the deployment step to:
 SSH into EC2
 Pull Docker image from GHCR
-Run the container securely
+Run the container securely**

 ⚡ GitHub Actions Pipeline Steps :
 ci-cd.yml workflow: